rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

 *Adapted from the [Coldcard docs](https://coldcard.com/docs/send-receive-btc#sending-bitcoin-airgapped)*

+???+ note "Sign Transaction"
     1. Connect your Coldcard to power and enter your PIN if you haven't already done so.
     2. Select `Ready to Sign` from the main menu.
     3. Insert the microSD card containing the unsigned transaction file from your transaction manager.
     4. The Coldcard briefly shows *Reading...* and *Validating...* before displaying transaction details.
 Take every opportunity to check and double-check transaction information.
 Ensure the address you are sending funds to is absolutely correct.
     5. If the transaction information is correct and the fee acceptable, press OK (✓).
 Otherwise, abort the transaction by pressing X.
     6. Your Coldcard signs the transaction and saves two files to the microSD card: one ending in `-signed.psbt` and another `-final.txn`.
     7. Press OK (✓) to return to the Main Menu.

 You can now power off the Coldcard and transfer the microSD card back to the **transaction manager** running Tails OS.

-### Broadcasting the Transaction

-Back on your Tails OS transaction manager:
+???+ note "Broadcasting (signed) Transaction"
     1. Insert the microSD card with the signed transaction files.
     2. Open Electrum or Sparrow and load the `-signed.psbt` or `-final.txn` file.
     3. Verify the transaction details again, ensuring the destination address and amount are correct.
     4. Broadcast the transaction to the Bitcoin network.
     5. Once broadcasted, you can safely remove the microSD card and store it securely.